 This nettle pesto is packed with flavour and goodness.
-You can whizz it up in 10 minutes, and of course it is very satisfying and cost effective if you are using wild nettles.
-This recipe uses everyday ingredients such as cheddar and almonds.
+You can whizz it up in 10 minutes, and of course, it is very satisfying and cost-effective if you are using wild nettles.
+This recipe uses everyday ingredients with suggestions for substitutions.

 Why make homemade pesto?